 Research

-Our research contributes to the energy transition by leading to the cross-sector development of new technologies for the intelligent control of future energy systems.
-Our research focus is the use of the latest information technologies, in particular distributed systems, data-driven control algorithms, and machine learning.
+We help building a sustainable energy future by researching new technologies for the intelligent control of renewable energy systems across sectors and industries.
+Our research focus is the use of novel information technologies, in particular distributed systems, data-driven control algorithms and machine learning.

 Our research method is engineering-oriented, prototype-driven, and highly interdisciplinary.
-Our research process typically involves the following steps: (1) assessment of existing systems to understand their limitations, (2) extensive model-based analysis to explore the solution space, (3) implementation and validation of the most attractive solution.
-To carry out our research, we continuously develop and expand our laboratory infrastructure, which enables us to perform computationally intensive simulations and hardware-in-the-loop experiments.
+Our research process typically involves the following steps: (1) Evaluation of existing systems to understand their limits, (2) extensive model-based analyses to explore the design space, (3) implementation and validation of the most attractive design.
+To conduct our research, we are continuously developing and expanding our lab infrastructure that enables us to run computationally complex simulations and hardware-in-the-loop experiments.

 Further information: